s7092910/Quartz/README.md

 To add the mod as a seperate mod, extract the XUiComponents folder and add it to the 7 Days to Die Mods folder.
-From there, 7 Days to Die will load it as a seperate mod which will allow access the all the new views and controllers from any mod in a seperate mod folder.
+From there, 7 Days to Die will load it as a seperate mod which will allow access the all the new widgets and controllers from any mod in a seperate mod folder.

 Make sure that the XUiComponents folder is included in the download of the mod or include instructions for users of the mod on how to download and install the XUiComponents standalone mod.